Update

 Noah Berger

 Plan Bay Area 2050+ is the Bay Area’s long-range plan for transportation, housing, the environment and the economy.
-Plan Bay Area 2050+ estimates that the cost to adapt hundreds of miles of Bay Area shoreline to protect against the harms of sea level rise will cost $96 billion.
+Plan Bay Area 2050+ estimates a $96 billion cost to adapt hundreds of miles of Bay Area shoreline to protect against the harms of sea level rise.

 View the web map.